 - We carry out a full assessment of your general health, how your teeth fit together, your oral health and the volume of your jaw bone.
 If we discover you have insufficient bone volume, you may need a grafting procedure to allow for the successful placement of implants.

-- The titanium implants are placed in the bone under a local anaesthetic using a relatively simple surgical procedure.
+- The Latest N1 titanium implants from Nobel Biocare are placed in the bone under a local anaesthetic using a relatively simple surgical procedure.

 - Titanium is very well tolerated by the body, so over a few months, the implants will bond with the bone – a process known as osseointegration.